EricSchles/gov_data_projects/presentation.md

 ##18F is fully distributed

 At 18F we believe in having the best talent.
 That means not forcing someone to move.
+All our meetings are fully distributed.
+We use slack heavily.

 ##How 18F learns together